eriksank/blog/software-engineering/mobile-first.md

 None of the Web framework publishers, such as Laravel or Django, has ever read the original 1979 publication.

-- **Controller:** is a widget like the Windows start button with its popup menu.
+- **Controller:** a widget like the Windows start button with its popup menu.
 The user uses it to select which program you want to interact with.
-- **View:** is your client app.
+- **View:** your client app.
 It is the app that the user selected by using the controller.
-- **Model:** is your server-side application that responds to requests by the view, i.e. the client app.
+- **Model:** your server-side application that responds to requests by the view.

 An example of an MVC situation in a website:

-- **Controller:** Windows start button
+- **Controller:** the Windows start button
-- **View:** firefox
+- **View:** the Firefox web browser
-- **Model:** a bunch of scripts python scripts invoked by an apache web server.
+- **Model:** a bunch of python scripts invoked by an apache web server

 Therefore, the term "View-Model" is simply a synonym for the term "Client-Server".